xinyu-dev/bionemo-demo/_includes/template/service_prerequisites.md

+This method uses the legacy BioNeMo service, because NIM is not available yet.
 A valid NGC API key that has access to BioNeMo service.